brewchetta/programming-challenge-quick-typer/README.md

 The `countdown-button` already has an event listener attached to it.
 When the button is clicked you'll want to:

-- Hide the button and make the countdown clock visible
+- Hide the button and make the countdown clock and word input visible

+- Change the current word with the `newWord` function

 - Set the countdown clock to display 20 (the number of seconds our user has to type as many words as they can)